onzfonz/comp227/src/content/3/en/part3d.md

 }
 ```

-Now the *npm run lint* command will check every file in the project.
+Now the `npm run lint` command will check every file in the project.

-Also, the files in the <em>build</em> directory get checked when the command is run.
+Also, the files in the *build* directory get checked when the command is run.
-We do not want this to happen, and we can accomplish this by creating an [.eslintignore](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) file in the project's root with the following contents:
+We do not want this to happen, and we can accomplish this by creating a [.eslintignore](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) file in the project's root with the following contents:

 ```bash
 build
 ```

-This causes the entire <em>build</em> directory to not be checked by ESlint.
+This causes the entire *build* directory to not be checked by ESlint.

 Lint has quite a lot to say about our code: